 What will happen if a child begins to show coronavirus symptoms while in school?

 The child will be calmly taken to a well-ventilated room.
 Their parents will be contacted and asked to take them home, and engage with NHS Test and Trace.
 Their household should then self-isolate, following the government's "Stay at Home" guidance.
 If a child's test returns positive, we will contact PHE and follow their advice.
 This may mean that the child's bubble and staff members will be required to self-isolate and not attend school.
 This will also apply if a staff member tests positive.
+This situation is known as 'the closure of a bubble'.
 All children can be tested, including children under 5, but children will need to be helped by their parents if they are using a home testing kit.
 See the question below about getting a test, and the quick reference guide at the bottom of the page.

 What if a member of a child's family becomes symptomatic?

 The child must not attend school, and parents must contact the school office and engage with NHS Test and Trace.
 The household should then self-isolate, following the government's "Stay at Home" guidance.
 If the test returns positive, we will contact PHE and follow their advice.
 This may mean that the child's bubble and staff members will be required to self-isolate and not attend school.
+This situation is known as 'the closure of a bubble'.
 All children can be tested, including children under 5, but children will need to be helped by their parents if they are using a home testing kit.
 See the question below about getting a test, and the quick reference guide at the bottom of the page.

 If we travel abroad to a country not on the list of 'travel corridors', will my child have to self-isolate?